 513.4 District Standards

 (1) Mixed Uses.
 “Mixed Use,” which includes more than one principal use in one or more buildings on a single lot, is allowed in this district subject to conditional use review.
 Uses are limited to those permitted and conditional uses allowed within the district.
 All other applicable standards of these regulations, including district dimensional standards and parking requirements shall apply.
-The total number of parking spaces required for a mixed use shall equal the combined total of spaces calculated for each use under subsection (3) below.
+The total number of parking spaces required for a mixed use shall equal the combined total of spaces calculated for each use.

 (2) Maximum Building Square Footage.
 Maximum square footage requirements refer to maximum gross floor area per individual use.